angelprats/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
 1. Reacstrap - comes with pre-built styled components.
 2. Styled components - implements JSX so we can style in javascript.

+## Careers HW

+1. Specific - Pepare portfolios
+            - Prepare resume.
+            - Create a network, participate in social media discussions.

+2. Measurable -

+3. Achievable - Complete career services assignments and implement them.
+              - Speak to people in my region with tech backgrounds.

+4. Relevant - Interactions with career team.
+            - Network with people in the field, share goals, ask questions.

+5. Time Bound - Reach out for five informational interviews a week.